siarkiewicza/Local_Model_Interface/README.md

 ## Important Notes

-- The application requires Ollama to be installed and running
+- The application automatically manages the Ollama process
+- No need to manually start/stop Ollama - the interface handles this for you
 - Models must be installed in the default Ollama location
 - Keep the development server running while using the application